TechnionTDK/jbs-json23plet/README.md

     .onOf(regex().range(0,9).toRexString())
     .sequence("-")
     .onOf(regex().range(0,9).toRexString())

-Read the code for more details.
+(See Example in jbs-json23plet/src/main/java/json23plet/generators/regExGenerators/ExampleRegExGenerator.java)

 ### RegExGenerator
-Sometimes we need to generate a small portion of the json. <br />
+Sometimes we need to generate a small portion of the json.<br />
-For example lets say after using the basic generator you wish to add some properties to one of the generated ttl files without recreate it. <br />
+For example lets say after using the basic generator you wish to add some properties to one of the generated ttl files without recreate it.<br />
-For this purpose we created a framework called RegExGenerator: <br />
+For this purpose we created a framework called RegExGenerator:<br />
-The framework allow you to activate a series of rules on a selected json objects. < br />
+The framework allow you to activate a series of rules on a selected json objects.<br />
-Each RegExGenerator contains the following component:
+Each RegExGenerator contains the following:

 1. Set of rules (implements of IRegExGenerator interface)
-1. A function define how to get the json objects to work with.
+1. function that defines how to get the json objects to work on
-1. A gator define the generator id.
+1. getter function that defines the generator name

 To create new RegExGenerator: